ASTR 1210 (O'Connell) Supplement

 A Brave New World

-The cumulative influence of science-based technologies, including the myriad applications of electricity and electromagnetic waves, has been profound.
+The cumulative influence of science-based technologies, including medicine and the myriad applications of electricity and electromagnetic waves, has been profound.
 Living conditions for most human beings have been radically transformed for the better since 1500 AD.

 By every measure -- lifespan, health, quality of life, liberty, equality, wealth, security, opportunity, and so on -- the present circumstances for the great majority of people are an unprecedented improvement over the past.
 They are an improvement even over the lifestyles of the most privileged individuals in earlier history --- there aren't many sensible people who would trade indoor plumbing for rubies and emeralds.

 It's worth taking a moment to contemplate how different life was 500 years ago.
 You may not know who your ancestors were in the year 1500, but you do know two things about them: their lives were mostly not very good and not very long.
 The miseries of the 16th century were graphically depicted in this extraordinary 1542 painting by Pieter Bruegel.
 His visualization was, thankfully, exaggerated for effect.
-But look at the charts above as you ask yourself what your own life might have been like if you had been born in, say, 1900 -- a date only an instant ago in the context of all human history.
+But look at the charts linked above as you ask yourself what your own life might have been like if you had been born in, say, 1900 -- a date only an instant ago in the context of all human history.

-Technology alone is obviously not responsible for all the improvements of the last 500 years, but it is central to most of the changes in our material surroundings, and these are transpiring at an ever-increasing pace.
+Technology alone is certainly not responsible for all the improvements of the last 500 years, but it is central to most of the changes in our material surroundings, and these are transpiring at an ever-increasing pace.

 Examples like these demonstrate how important existing technologies are in shaping our behavior, our intuition, and our imagination -- in fact, our entire outlook on the world around us.